How to Deal With Repressed Emotions in Relationships: 10 Ways

 6. Constantly check in with yourself

 As you live through your daily activities, it is best to ask how you feel.
-It is one of the best ways to release many of the issues you might be bottling up and not know.
+It is one of the best ways to release any issues you might be bottling up and not know.

 Start by asking, “How do I feel right now?”
-Try your best to label it as angry, happy, excited, melancholy, etc. By marking it, you can process the cause and come up with suitable solutions.
+Try to label it angry, happy, excited, melancholy, etc. By marking it, you can process the cause and devise suitable solutions.

 7. Start your statement with ‘I’

 If you feel uncomfortable about a particular event, there is no need to deflect by making it seem like you are not offended or affected.

 For example, instead of telling your partner, ‘You should do this….”
 Say, “I feel you need to do this….”